 After the idiot was fired, the work on the reno started to come together nicely.
 I would work alongside my skilled and talented friend and we would chuckle the day away.
 I would just do things like retrieve parts from his van or the hardware store or screw this in, screw that in, move this, hold this…you get the idea.
 My cough worsened and would wake me up several times a night.

 My brother Mark and his wife and my sister Amy and I had tickets for a week in Cuba and I was determined to go.
 I was looking forward to getting out of our messed up house with it’s temporary kitchen and dust everywhere.
 I was determined to go.
+I may have mentioned that already.
 I figured it would do my cough good to get into the sun even though I had coughed up a bit of blood earlier that day.

 When I met my sister Amy at the Toronto airport she noticed immediately that I was holding my body rigidly.
 Her big blue eyes searched my face as she asked me if I was okay.
 My green eyes began to water as I said: I have a few problems right now.
 Cue the ominous music